 Time for something a little different: our first Persona Marathon entry!

-Persona, if you’re new to the series, is a major subseries/spinoff of Atlus’ long-running mythology-themed Shin Megami Tensei series.
+Persona, if you’re new to the series, is a major subseries/spinoff of Atlus’ long-running demons-and-mythology-attack-the-modern-day themed Shin Megami Tensei series.
 I’m a big fan of the series, but the games are notoriously difficult, and prior to Persona 1, I’d never actually beaten any of them.
 Kyle, wanting to get into the famous Persona 3 and 4, agreed that we should intermix the Persona games with our existing Final Fantasy Marathon, playing the games in release order alongside the Final Fantasy games.
 Since Persona 1 was one of the earliest JRPGs released for the PSX, its remake became our first game from the 32-bit era.

 Our screenshots today come from ZEROthefirst’s Let’s Play of the PSP release of Shin Megami Tensei: Persona at YouTube!